Some career stuff.

-Since coming to New York in
+Since moving to New York in

-(and after starving, driving a cab, working in a bakery and at Saks 5th
+1974, (and after starving, driving a cab, working in a bakery

-I have been pursuing an exciting and diverse career in show business.
+diverse career in show business.

-I started as an actor but, since I didn't really sing, and definately
+I started as an actor but, since I didn't really sing, and

-didn't dance,
+definitely didn't dance,

-roles were too few and far between.
+the roles were too few and far between.

 I did a little modeling - even had a Stetson ad placed in Playboy